Sanctions against Russia: USA Coalition vs. Russian Coalition

 The decision of each country to join or not to join the sanctions against Russia is influenced by various factors, as follows:

-• Alliances - USA and Russia have different alliances that de-facto create the stronghold of each coalition, so one of the most important factors to join a certain coalition is the alliances that each country belongs to.
-Nevertheless, some countries like Turkey belongs to USA alliances, as well as to Russian alliances, which leads Turkey to sit on the fence in terms of not imposing sanctions against Russia, despite that Turkey is a member of NATO, still, the NATO membership leads Turkey to corporate at minor level with NATO against Russia.
+Alliances.
+The USA and Russia have different alliances that de-facto create the stronghold of each coalition, so one of the most important factors in joining a certain coalition is the alliances that each country belongs to, as shown in Appendix II below.
+Nevertheless, some countries like Turkey belong to USA alliances alongside Russian alliances, which leads Turkey to ‘sit on the fence’ in terms of not imposing sanctions against Russia, despite that Turkey being a member of NATO.
+Still, the NATO membership leads Turkey to cooperate at a minor level with NATO against Russia.
 Importantly, Russia is more engaged in multilateral alliances, while the USA is more engaged in bilateral alliances.
-Multilateral alliances have more power to create global political power compared to bilateral alliances (See my paper on this topic: Rozen-Bakher, Z. The Chess Game of Forming International Trade Agreements: Shaping Global Economic and Political Power.
+Multilateral alliances have more power to create global political power compared to bilateral alliances.
+Please see my paper on this topic: Rozen-Bakher, Z. The Chess Game of Forming International Trade Agreements: Shaping Global Economic and Political Power.
 Research Paper, PD10. https://www.rozen-bakher.com/research-papers/pd10

-• Favour one Superpower over the Second one.
-Many countries oppose the Russian invasion of Ukraine, still, when they need to choose a side between Russia and USA, then many countries decided to not impose sanctions against Russia.
-It could be because they are dependent on Russia in some way (see below) or because they less prefer the USA over Russia, such as some Arab countries.
-In opposite, other countries joined the sanctions against Russia because they more favour the USA over Russia, such as the case of Taiwan that imposed 'symbolic’ sanctions against Russia, despite that the country has no trade with Russia.
+Favour one Superpower over the Second one.
+Many countries oppose the Russian invasion of Ukraine, yet when they need to choose a side between Russia and the USA, then many countries decided to not impose sanctions against Russia.
+It could be because they are dependent on Russia in some way or because they less prefer the USA over Russia, such as some Arab countries.
+On the contrary, other countries joined the sanctions against Russia because they more favour the USA over Russia, such as in the case of Taiwan that imposed 'symbolic’ sanctions against Russia, despite that the country has no trade with Russia.

-• Dependency.
-The level of dependency in one of the superpowers impact significantly the decision of a country to join or not to join the sanctions against Russia, yet there are four main types of dependency that influence the decision, as follows:
+Dependency.
+The level of dependency on one of the superpowers significantly impacts the decision of a country to join or not to join the sanctions against Russia, as shown in Appendix III below.
+Although there are four main types of dependency that influence the decision, as follows:

-• Economic Dependency - The level of trade (export/import) and FDI with each superpower impacts, in general, the decision of each country if to join or not the sanctions against Russia, such as the examples below of Turkey, Vietnam and India that are included in the 20 top of exporters to Russia.
+Economic Dependency - The level of trade (export/import) and FDI with each superpower impacts, in general, the decision of each country whether to join or not the sanctions against Russia, such as the examples of Turkey, Vietnam and India that are included in the top 20 exporters of Russia, as showen in Table 1 below.

-• Defence Dependency.
-Some countries join the USA Coalition or Russia Coalition because of the significant defence dependency on one of the superpowers, such as South Korea and Japan that imposed sanctions against Russia, despite they have significant trade with Russia, while they are not members of NATO and their geographic location is far from the Ukraine conflict, so the only reason to join the sanctions against Russia is the significant defence dependency in the USA because of North Korea.
+Defence Dependency.
+Some countries join the USA Coalition or Russia Coalition because of the significant defence dependency on one of the superpowers, such as South Korea and Japan that imposed sanctions against Russia, despite having significant trade with Russia, as shown in Table 2 below.
+South Korea and Japan are not members of NATO and their geographic location is far from the Ukraine conflict, so the only reason that they join the sanctions against Russia is the significant defence dependency on the USA because of North Korea.

 Establishment of Each Coalition